xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 }]
 ```

+#### Other outputs

+calc_log_vld_01222023101554.txt: This file contains all the valid results after filteration.
+Information here has been reorganised into the successful log txt file.
+No need to pay too much attention on this file.
+(This is for the dedeveloper team to check intermediate output.)

+### Step 4: advanced filtration

 Now you can decide to relax or continue the advanced filtration step, which is based on the physical/chemical properties check.

 In this version, we check the boiling point and miscibility.
 (There is limitation due to data availbility.
 Check Limitation section for more details.)